labi3285/QXConsMaker/README.md

 ###Other funcs
-1. You can get each constraint and change its con:
+1. You can get each constraint and change its constant:
 ```objc
         sharp.CENTER_X.EQUAL(SuperV).MAKE()
         sharp.TOP.EQUAL(SuperV).OFFSET(100).MAKE()